mannytoribio/mind-your-money-rest/README.md

 Node.Js

 ## Security
-JWT, Firebase Authentication
+JWT

 ## Deployed
 The backend was deployed using GCP's App Engine.

 ### Setup
 1. Clone this repo
-2. run 'yarn' to install dependencies
+2. run `yarn` to install dependencies
-3. run 'yarn start' to work on this code in localhost
+3. run `yarn run dev` to test this code locally
+4. run `yarn gcp-build` to deploy changes once you've set up your own App Engine

 ### Notes:
 Full CRUD is available in the services allowing for future features not currently included in Mind Your Money.